 The current professional pharmacy curriculum fully integrates classroom and experiential learning.
 All pharmacy students participate in experiential learning (introductory pharmacy practice experience) and in the Thrifty White Concept Pharmacy each semester.
 The Thrifty White Concept Pharmacy Laboratory is a unique, state-of-the-art model pharmacy that allows students to experience all aspects of pharmacy practice in a real-life environment.

 Employment of pharmacists is expected to grow faster than average through 2014.
 There has been an increased demand for pharmaceutical services by the public as the population ages and as more potent, costly and high risk drugs enter the marketplace.
-Almost 70% of pharmacists practice in community pharmacies with the remainder employed as hospital pharmacists, managed care specialists, home health care providers, nursing home consultants, research and product development scientists and teachers in colleges and universities.
-According to the U.S. Department of Labor Bureau of Labor Statistics, the average salary in 2010 for pharmacists was $112,160 (www.bls.gov/news.release/ocwage.htm; May 2011).
+Approximately 60 percent of pharmacists practice in community pharmacies with the remainder employed as hospital pharmacists, managed care specialists, home health care providers, nursing home consultants, research and product development scientists and teachers in colleges and universities.
+According to the U.S. Department of Labor Bureau of Labor Statistics, the average salary in 2011 for pharmacists was $114,950 (www.bls.gov/news.release/ocwage.htm; May 2012).

 General Education Credits